ehealthsuisse/EPR-by-example/files/GetXAssertion.md

 ### Request Message

 The following snippet is taken from a sample request recorded during the EPR projectathon in September 2020.
-Some elements were ommitted to increase readability.
+Some elements are omitted to increase readability.
 The raw request file may be found **[here](../samples/GetXAssertion_request_raw.xml)**.

 The snippet shows a request performed by a healthcare professional performing a the normal access.
 For other roles and situations the claims are different.
 Other examples may be found at **[XUA examples](../XUA_samples/)**.